bgoonz/docs-collection/github/desktop/contributing-and-collaborating-using-github-desktop/making-changes-in-a-branch/committing-and-reviewing-changes-to-your-project.md

 ---
 title: Committing and reviewing changes to your project
-intro: '{% data variables.product.prodname_desktop %} tracks all changes to all files as you edit them.
-You can decide how to group the changes to create meaningful commits.'
+intro: "{% data variables.product.prodname_desktop %} tracks all changes to all files as you edit them.
+You can decide how to group the changes to create meaningful commits."
 redirect_from:
   - /desktop/contributing-to-projects/committing-and-reviewing-changes-to-your-project
   - /desktop/contributing-and-collaborating-using-github-desktop/committing-and-reviewing-changes-to-your-project
 versions:
-  fpt: '*'
+  fpt: "*"
 shortTitle: Commit & review changes
 ---

 ## About commits

 {% data reusables.commits.about-commits %} You can also add a co-author on any commits you collaborate on.